 \subsection{Harmonic ILC products}

-Harmonic ILC method outputs a single minimum variance combination of observations from all frequency channels which has unit response from CMB signal by definition.
-To combine the maps from different frequency channels in spherical harmonic space, the maps are deconvolved to a common resolution, usually to the highest resolution available.
-But, we used the common resolution of 2.5 arcminutes to avoid any artifacts arising from deconvolving in harmonic space, especially for 20, 30 and 270 GHz channels as their input resolutions have a huge difference with the highest resolution.
-As mentioned in Sect.~\ref{sec:coverage_noise}, for the maps corresponding to the LAT configuration we used a 5\% masking in the Galactic plane to avoid a highly contaminating part of the sky.
-We consider the HILC weights to be the same in the unmasked part of the sky.
-Dividing the sky in different regions to obtain the spatially varying HILC weights can further improve the component separation.
+The Harmonic ILC method outputs a single minimum-variance combination of observations from all frequency channels that have unit responses to the CMB signal by definition.
+To combine the maps from different frequency channels in spherical harmonic space, the maps were deconvolved to a common resolution, usually to the highest resolution available.
+However, we used the common resolution of 2.5 arcminutes to avoid any artefacts arising from de-convolving in harmonic space, especially for the 20, 30, and 270 GHz channels as their input resolutions show a huge difference compared to the highest resolution.
+As mentioned in Sect.~\ref{sec:coverage_noise}, for the maps corresponding to the LAT configuration we used a 5\% masking in the Galactic plane to avoid the most heavily contaminated region.
+We considered the HILC weights to be the same in the unmasked part of the sky.
+Dividing the sky into different regions to obtain the spatially varying HILC weights can further improve the component separation.

-For the LAT configuration, the E modes are signal dominated up to multipoles of $L=3000$, while the lensing B modes are signal dominated in the range $200<L<1500$.
-The residual foreground dominate the B modes only beyond $L=3000$.
-In our lensing reconstruction analysis, we therefore use modes up to $L=3000$.
-To suppress foreground contamination at high $L$, we fit a simple noise model given by Eq.~(\ref{eq:lowL_noise}) to the foreground residual power spectra of the E and B modes, and use the fitted theoretical model for inverse weighting of the input maps in Eq.~(\ref{eq:inv_weight}).
-A detailed description of HILC products and the HILC weights for LAT configuration are provided in Appendix \ref{app:hilc}.
+For the LAT configuration, the E modes are signal-dominated up to multipoles of $L=3000$, while the lensing B modes are signal-dominated in the range of $200<L<1500$.
+The residual foreground only dominates the B modes beyond $L=3000$.
+In our lensing reconstruction analysis, we therefore used modes up to $L=3000$.
+To suppress foreground contamination at high $L$, we fitted a simple noise model given by Eq.~(\ref{eq:lowL_noise}) to the residual foreground power spectra of the E and B modes, and we used the fitted theoretical model for inverse weighting of the input maps in Eq.~(\ref{eq:inv_weight}).
+A detailed description of HILC products and the HILC weights for LAT configuration is provided in Appendix \ref{app:hilc}.